samuelmurail/af_analysis/README.md

 ## Documentation

-The full documentation is available at [ReadTheDocs](https://af-analysis.readthedocs.io/en/latest/).
+The complete documentation is available at [ReadTheDocs](https://af-analysis.readthedocs.io/en/latest/).
+A notebook showing the basic usage of the `af_analysis` library can be found [here](https://af-analysis.readthedocs.io/en/latest/notebooks/basic_example.html).

 ## Usage